voteflux/digipol/docs/ALPHATESTING.md

 ## Bug reporting

-To lodge a detailed BUG report, go to the [Issues Page](https://github.com/voteflux/voting_app/issues) on the **voting_app** repo.
-Check if your issue/bug type has been mentioned and add to it *OR* create a new issue.
-**NOTE:** Be sure to use the *alpha feedback* tag when creating a new issue.
+To lodge a detailed BUG report, submit one [here](https://github.com/voteflux/voting_app/issues/new/choose) on the **voting_app** repo.
+Check if your issue/bug type has been mentioned and add to it _OR_ create a new issue. **NOTE:** Be sure to use the _alpha feedback_ tag when creating a new issue.
 You may also add appropriate tags.

 From there, to discuss bugs and issues with the first alpha, head over to the [Flux Discord Server](https://discord.gg/xFMUTZw) and join in the **#alpha_testers** channel.
 Post screenshots and write descriptions of your findings.